 Sustaining the life of the mind can be challenging in ordinary times.
 Under pandemic conditions, the challenges can be overwhelming.
 Readings in the Christian Imagination is a reading group intended to help participants carve out the space to reflect on the life of the mind and put those reflections into practice.
 Each semester we will begin with a text devoted to explaining and defending the intellectual life before proceeding to a reading and discussion of various literary texts that reflect that diverse resources of the Christian imaginative tradition.

-We will meet over Zoom twice-monthly on Monday evenings at 8PM beginning September 14th.
-This semester we will begin with Zena Hitz's Lost in Thought: The Hidden Pleasures of an Intellectual Life.
+We will meet over Zoom twice-monthly on Monday evenings at 8PM beginning February 1st.

 Please email Mike Sacasas for more information.